IOM Future of Nursing Update: RACs Gaining Momentum; Need Perioperative Voices

 New Jersey’s RAC is also working to transform nursing education and reduce the nurse faculty shortage by providing support to New Jersey-based nursing education programs and by creating a comprehensive scholarship program to support the development of future nurse faculty.
 AORN believes activities such as the scholarship and support programs instituted by the New York and New Jersey RACs are early examples of the many important nurse-driven advancements in healthcare that will result from the IOM report.

 As perioperative nursing experts, AORN members are uniquely poised to offer specific implementation support for these new RACs.
 It is imperative that perioperative nurses have a voice in shaping the future of healthcare.
 Many RACs are just beginning to form steering committees and formulate concrete objectives.
 Now is the time to get involved and offer your nursing expertise to your state RAC.
-Find a listing of RAC states and a full listing of RAC leaders for you to contact here.
-You may also contact AORN’s Government Affairs manager, Amy Hader, for additional ways to become involved in nurse advocacy.
+Contact AORN’s Government Affairs manager, Amy Hader, for additional ways to become involved in nurse advocacy.

 Read more Public Policy News